Request callback

 Submit your inquiry to speak to a Senior Lawyer

-ANPR stands for ‘automatic number plate recognition’ and there are a number of reasons why you should know what it is and what it is capable of doing.
+ANPR stands for ‘automatic number plate recognition’.
 ANPR technology isn’t new.
-Its been used on highways to monitor heavy vehicles for years and since around 2012 it has been fitted to almost all NSW Police Highway Patrol vehicles.
+It has been used on highways to monitor heavy vehicles for years and since around 2012 it has been fitted to almost all NSW Police Highway Patrol vehicles.
 It is now being introduced to general duties vehicles as well as being used by some shopping centres to enable ticketless parking.

-ANPR in police vehicles consists of a number of infra red cameras fitted to the vehicle.
+ANPR cameras are infra-red cameras fitted to police vehicles.
 These are then connected to a computer in the car, known as a mobile data terminal or MDT.
 The MDT runs optical recognition software and can detect up to 16 number plates per second.
 This can be done when the vehicle is stationary or being driven and operates just as well by day or night.
 It can detect the number plates of cars travelling both towards and away from the cameras.
 Once a number plate has been identified it is processed through the police and RMS databases.

 What if I’m caught driving an unregistered vehicle?